Denmark Set For emotional Belgium Game As Dutch Target Euro 2020 Knockouts - UrduPoint

 That was Austria's first ever win at the Euro and now they too know a victory will take them through to the last 16.

-Ukraine and finals debutants North Macedonia face off in the group's other game with both countries aiming to pick up their first point.
+Ukraine and finals debutants North Macedonia face off in the group's other game at 1300GMT with both countries aiming to pick up their first point.

 Manuel Locatelli scored twice and Ciro Immobile added a late third as Roberto Mancini's men stretched their unbeaten run to 29 matches.